 Five Ways I’ve Changed (Grown?)
 As a Leader in Five Years of Christ Centered Church

 Leaders shape organizations, and organizations shape leaders.
-Here are five ways I've changed as a leader in the past five years of Christ Centered Church.
+In honor of the 5th birthday of Christ Centered Church we celebrated this past Sunday, here are five ways I've changed as a leader in the past five years of Christ Centered Church.

 Change #1: I’m more relational